-Brian Teppner Sierra Heights Elementary School Renton, WA
+Brian Teppner Science TOSA, Renton, WA

-BRIAN TEPPNER, a National Board Certified Teacher, is an intermediate teacher in Renton, WA.
-Brian has received awards for innovations in teaching and for volunteer efforts in the community.
+BRIAN TEPPNER, a National Board Certiÿed Teacher, is a science teacher on special assignment in the Renton School District, WA.
+Brian has received awards for innovations in teaching and for volunteer e° orts in the community.
 Brian is a member of NSTA, WSTA, the Science Assessment Leadership Team, and has presented to districts, and at regional and national science conventions.
-Brian is a husband to Mary, and a father to Madelyn, Isabel, and Emma.
+Brian is a husband to Mary, and a father to Madelyn, Isabel and Emma.